Five of the best things to do in and around Milton Keynes in the next seven days

 Follow the extraordinary life of the ordinary teenage girl from Liverpool, Priscilla White, and her rocky yet remarkable rise to fame.

-This heart-warming musical based on the early life of Cilla Black is an adaptation of the critically acclaimed ITV mini-series by Bafta winner Jeff Pope.
+This heart-warming musical based on the early life of Cilla Black is an adaptation of the critically acclaimed ITV mini-series.
 The lead role is played by Kara Lily Hayworth, who fought off thousands of hopefuls for the part.

 Details: atgtickets.com/miltonkeynes